nabe33/zkVC/README.md

 ### Prototype design with Figma

-According to the requirments, Human-Centered Design, and 9-panel UX storyboard, I design the screen and some functions that must be implemented in the current development.
+According to the requirements, Human-Centered Design, and 9-panel UX storyboard, I used Figma to design the screen and some functions that must be implemented in the current development.

 ![design of prototype system](./assets/FigmaPreview2.png)

+As I used the Figma MPC server to write React frontend code, the React code is poorly written and needs rewriting, but I couldn't do it this time.
+The design of React frontend, however, perfectly replicates Figma’s design.

 ## Specific Implementation of zkVC